Trauma & Love

 -

-natural disasters
+Natural disasters

 -

-Aggression (raising voice, physically acting out, escalating in conflict)
+Aggression (raising voice, acting out, escalating conflict)

 -

-Appearing overwhelmed (sobbing, shaking)
+Overwhelm (sobbing, shaking)

 -

-Agitation (appearing on-edge)
+Agitation (appearing on edge)

 -